dev8649/selfbot/README.md

 # Free Discord Selfbot
+- (may flag as dangerous by antivirus as the bot has discord account nuker / server nuker logic, ignore warning / run as administrator to stop this.)

 Welcome to the **Free Discord Selfbot**! 🎉
 This selfbot supports **over 100 commands** and is designed to make your Discord experience better.